-Part-time CAS/SBA students pay the CAS/SBA rate for all credits, whether taken in the day or evening.
-CAS/SBA students taking summer classes will be charged the Summer Session Tuition Rate.
+Part-time traditional day students pay the traditional day student rate for all credits, whether taken in the day or evening.
+Traditional day students taking summer classes will be charged the Summer Session Tuition Rate.

 Dropping or Withdrawing From Courses